-Simple mistakes can happen to anyone.
+Simple tax mistakes can happen to anyone.
 For instance, you might inadvertently transpose some digits of your child’s Social Security number (SSN) on your tax return, and within 24 hours of filing, you get a notice from the Internal Revenue Service (IRS) that your tax return has been rejected.

 Why do people get audited?